matthiasn/talk-transcripts/Hickey_Rich/ClojureForJavaProgrammers.md

 possibly attest independent of me how Clojure's performance is.
 How is Clojure's performance?

-[Audience member: Fine for me.
-I recognize the voice as that of Stuart Sierra, who has written many blog articles and widely used libraries for Clojure.]
+[Audience member: Fine for me.]

+[Editor note: I recognize the voice as that of Stuart Sierra, who has written many articles and widely used libraries for Clojure.]

 Yeah.